jtpolasek/sleepnomad/content/posts/2018-7-16--Vitamin-D-Does-It-Work-For-Sleep-Apnea/index.md

 ![unsplash.com](./kazuend-30877-unsplash.jpg)

 ### The inspiration for this blog.
-Vitamin D and Sleep Anpea.
+Vitamin D and Sleep Apnea.

 If you read the [about](/about/) page on this blog, you have seen this exchange between me and my sleep doctor.
 I asked him when I was first diagnosed with sleep apnea if he had anyone who had been cured of sleep apnea.
 He promptly said **"No, we would have to cut out your tongue".** In the back of my mind I was dismayed yet somehow felt challenged to prove him wrong one day.
 Well eight years in, he is still right but I have not given up.
 I constantly search for things that will improve or potentially eliminate sleep apnea.
 On this quest, I recently ran across the site and podcasts of [Dr Gominak](https://drgominak.com/).
 She is a neurologist who says she has experienced improvement in both sleep and sleep apnea by increasing the vitamin D level of her patients along with B vitamins.